 - Proficiency with word processing and spreadsheet software

-[Call To Action] Now that you have retained your prospective job candidate’s all the way through your job ad, you will want to include a call to action.
+[Call To Action] Now that you have retained your prospective job candidate’s all the way through your job post, you will want to include a call to action.
 This will let them know what they need to do to apply for your position.
-Your call to action might have them applying by “clicking on the apply button at the top of the job listing” or by emailing a resume.
+Your call to action might have them applying by “clicking on the apply button above” or by emailing an application.
 If you do this small step, you will get better responses from candidates.